Inpatient Rehab in Ohio

 Treatment included:

-• Residential rehab, outpatient day treatment and IOT
+• Residential addiction treatment, intensive outpatient treatment services and long-term rehab

 Treatment included: